PHPERCYHO/PHPERCYHO/README.md

 - 👋 Hi, I’m @PHPERCYHO
 - 👀 I’m interested in bot and apps development
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning Python

 <!---
 PHPERCYHO/PHPERCYHO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.